shivannis/xandr-docs-public/xandr-docs/articles/monetize/monetize-insights-for-publishers.md

 **Deals** tab specifies the most significant bid rejections by a deal.
 This tab helps to:

-- sort by total bid value, absolute and percentage changes easily.
+- Sort by total bid value, absolute and percentage changes easily.
-- show the inventory the blocks are occurring on, and the overall rejection history.
+- Show the inventory the blocks are occurring on, and the overall rejection history.

 For more information on **Deals**, go [Deals](monetize-insights-deals.md)